-Congress Urges Tech Firms To Control Content---But With Qualms | Xconomy
+Congress Urges Tech Firms to Control Content---But With Qualms | Xconomy

 At Congressional hearings this week on Russia’s use of social media to interfere with the 2016 U.S. election, lawmakers pressed Facebook, Twitter, and Google to take exhaustive measures to stop the same thing from happening again.

-Lawmakers urged the companies to scour their networks to root out foreign advertisers, trolls and bots; to eliminate messages meant to sow discord among Americans; and banish content the social media companies themselves describe as “vile” and “malicious.”
+Lawmakers urged the companies to scour their networks to root out foreign advertisers, trolls, and bots; to eliminate messages meant to sow discord among Americans; and to banish content the social media companies themselves describe as “vile” and “malicious.”

-But as senators grilled tech company executives at a Judiciary Committee subcommittee hearing on Tuesday, the discussion often veered to the actions of the big three social media companies even when Russian entities weren’t involved—and how they should control content under those circumstances as well.
+But as senators grilled tech company executives at a Judiciary Committee subcommittee hearing on Tuesday, the discussion often veered to the actions of the big three Internet companies even when Russian entities weren’t involved—and how they should control content under those circumstances as well.
 Sen. Dick Durbin (D-IL) called out Facebook for sharing its expertise with what he described as a bigoted anti-Muslim advocacy group.

 Facebook General Counsel Colin Stretch replied, “We are tightening content guidelines on ads with respect to violence.”
 “Regardless of the source?”
 Durbin asked him.
 “Yes,” Stretch replied.